We are in the south of Egypt.

 Their destination is the city of Khartoum, in northern Sudan.
 It’s the base of a nineteenth century version of Islamic State led by a ‘Mahdi’ or ‘Divine One’, a self-proclaimed reincarnation of Mohammed.
 He has at his disposal tens of thousands of fanatical jihadis who are prepared to die ‘under the shadow of swords’ (‘It is easier to reach heaven under the shadow of swords than by prayers alone’).

-The British intention to wage war against the Mahdi is enthusiastically supported by the Egyptians and the Sudanese – for very different reasons.
-The Egyptian government fears the potential of the radical Islamists to infect its country and stir up rebellion.
-They also see the chance to unite Sudan with Egypt, a scheme supported by Britain.
+The British intention to wage war against the Mahdi is enthusiastically supported by the Egyptian government, which fears the potential of the radical Islamists to infect its country and stir up rebellion.

-The Sudanese, Africans, are from the south of Sudan.
-The Islamists in the north are Arabs.
-The Arabs consider the Africans to belong to a lower race and for centuries have raided their villages, selling the men in the slave markets of Riyadh and Istanbul, and taking the women for their harems.
-The Sudanese aren’t concerned about radical Islam; theirs is an ancient hate of the Arabs and any campaign against them is a campaign they are eager to join.
+Then try this: a large contingent of Sudanese Africans are fighting for the British.
+They are from the south of Sudan and are regarded by Islamists in the north – who are Arabs – as an inferior race.
+For centuries the Arabs have raided their villages, selling the men in the slave markets of Riyadh and Istanbul, and taking the women for their harems.
+The Sudanese Africans aren’t concerned about radical Islam; theirs is an ancient hate of the Arabs and any campaign against them is a campaign they are eager to join.
 They are famous for their bravery under fire.

 The British soldiers have been shipped over from London.
 The British have long harboured feelings of revenge against the Mahdi and his militant acolytes.
 Eleven years previously, a General Gordon was killed by the Mahdi’s forces.
 Gordon was sent with a contingent of troops to Khartoum to defend its people against the Islamists.
 When it became clear that the situation was untenable, the British government ordered its troops to withdraw.
 Gordon refused to join them.
 He had been appointed to defend the people of Khartoum and his sense of honour forbad him abandoning them.
 He organised the defence of the city and when it fell he was murdered with the rest of the defenders.
 The incident caused an uproar in the British newspapers and the House of Commons.